motcodes/creativity-rules/README.md

 # Dokku Static Site

-This is a dummy static site that you can deploy to a dokku app "x" quickly by running
+This is a dummy static site that you can deploy to a dokku app "x" quickly.
+Before using it for the first time, you need to add the dokku remote:

+    git remote add dokku ssh://dokku@projects.multimediatechnology.at:5412/friendsqueststaging

+later you can change that remote url by running

     rake static[x]

 This will:

-- change the title and h1 of the static site to display the name of the app
+- change the title and h1 of the static site to display the name of the app "x"
+- change the remote url to point the the app x
-- deploy to the dokku app
+- deploy to the dokku

 ## TODO: